Here’s my candid, no sugar-coated story about my weight loss.

 I started Effortlessly Healthy with only $1,000 in the bank

 One day I was home sick and had an idea- what if I figured out a way to feed people so they didn’t have to cook or grocery shop?
 So, I did.
 I had $1,000 in the bank, quit my new career, and started Effortlessly Healthy, it was a struggle, and almost everyone I knew told me how crazy I was to do this, but I wanted to help people eat healthy.
 I wanted to take my story and spread my experience to others.
 Would you believe it has already been nine years?
 Go me!

 Almost everyone I knew told me how crazy I was to do this, but I wanted to help people eat healthy.

-I gained a quick twenty pounds starting the business, yes, ironic, I know, but it was stressful, and then I fell in love with a food truck and about company owner, Mike in 2014.
-We would eat the leftovers from his gourmet abouts, or we’d go out to dinner at like 9pm when we finally had time, and I probably ate too much chocolate and drank a little too much wine sometimes, but who cares, I was happy.
+I gained a quick twenty pounds starting the business, yes, ironic, I know, but it was stressful, and then I fell in love with a food truck and catering company owner, Mike in 2014.
+We would eat the leftovers from his gourmet caterings, or we’d go out to dinner at like 9pm when we finally had time, and I probably ate too much chocolate and drank a little too much wine sometimes, but who cares, I was happy.
 Mike was my guy and 2016 we had our first baby, Zoe.